jonathanpberger/presentation_pair_design-asbury-agile/deck.md

 ## Benefits of Cross-Functional pairing

-- no need to reproduce the design in mock-ups (a time-consuming task),
+- no need to reproduce the design in mock-ups (time-consuming)
-- no time spent marking up (on the designers part) and decoding (on the developers part) redlines (both time-consuming tasks),
+- no time spent marking up (for designer) and decoding (for developers) redlines
-- developer learns the rationales behind the design decisions.
+- developer learns the rationales behind the design decisions
-- designer & dev move from adversarial context to collaborative context: unit cohesion, better bus-count, better collective ownership of the product.
+- designer & dev move from adversarial context to collaborative context
+- better unit cohesion, better bus-count, better collective ownership

 ---